AMF Bowling: History

 The American Machine and Foundry (known after 1970 as AMF, Inc.) moved into the bowling business after World War II, when AMF automated bowling equipment and bowling centers became profitable business ventures, and in subsequent years into many other manufacturing businesses.
 Aging production facilities and increasing quality control problems in some product lines caused sales declines in the late 1970s and early 1980s.
 The company's vast diversified output proved difficult to efficiently manage, and the company began to experience losses.
 Bowling remained quite profitable, however, so the company began a campaign of expansion in this area, spending nearly $100 million on acquisitions of bowling centers in 1984 and 1985.
 In 1985, corporate raider Irwin L. Jacobs's Minstar, Inc. bought AMF Inc. and began to sell its various business divisions.

 Commonwealth Venture Partners, a group of private investors in Richmond, Virginia, paid $225 million in 1985 to purchase the bowling center and bowling products divisions, forming AMF Bowling Companies, Inc. (later known as AMF Bowling Worldwide).
 In 1996 Goldman Sachs paid $1.4 billion to buy the company from Commonwealth Ventures.
 AMF Bowling went public with its listing on the New York Stock Exchange in November 1997.
 In 1998 its stock price plummeted as losses mounted, so expansion plans were put on hold.
 In 1999 the decision was made to downsize.
 By 2000 the company was more than $1 billion in debt and was delisted.

 AMF Bowling entered Chapter 11 bankruptcy for the first time in April 2001, stating that it had “overextended itself by acquiring 260 additional bowling centers that it had struggled to manage,” and that the demand for bowling products had decreased.
 Private equity firm Code Hennessy & Simmons bought the company in 2004 for $670 million to bring it out of bankruptcy.
 The transaction was financed in part by a $254 million sale and lease-back of 186 bowling centers to iStar Financial.
 Shortly after, the company began shedding its “non-core, foreign assets” to focus on improving the operations of its remaining centers.
 Fred Hipp, the former California Pizza Kitchen top executive who became president and CEO in 2004, said the strategy would now be to “bring as much focus as possible to the management of our core U.S. center and bowling products businesses."
 In 2005, AMF Bowling's products division and Italian-based Qubica Worldwide formed a 50/50 joint venture, QubicaAMF Worldwide.

 AMF Bowling went into Chapter 11 bankruptcy for the second time in November 2012.
 In its filing the company cited the challenge of adjusting to “the marked shift in the average bowling customer”.
-In 2013, AMF Bowling was brought out of bankruptcy through its merger with Strike Holdings LLC (doing business as the bowling center operator Bowlmor Lanes), bringing all remaining bowling centers and the 50% interest in the QubicaAMF joint venture under the control of Bowlmor AMF (now known as Bowlero Corporation).
+In 2013, AMF Bowling was brought out of bankruptcy through its merger with Strike Holdings LLC (doing business as the bowling center operator Bowlmor Lanes), bringing all remaining bowling centers and the 50% interest in the QubicaAMF joint venture under the control of Bowlmor AMF (now known as Lucky Strike Entertainment).
 Bowlmor AMF sold its QubicaAMF joint venture interest to Qubica in 2014.